Group Travel Tour Operator and DMC for the Netherlands

 Arrive in Hull and we board our cruise ship for our overnight sailing to Rotterdam.
 Whilst on board perhaps enjoy dinner in The Kitchen or The Brasserie restaurants.
 After dinner, relax in one of the bars on board.

 Upon arrival in Rotterdam, take a scenic drive across the archipelagos towards to Westkapelle to visit the Landing Museum, a museum that recounts the The Battle of the Scheldt, an extraordinary episode in the history of Zeeland.
 Then head towards Middleburg.
 Enjoy a guided city tour of Middleburg followed by a visit to the War Memorial Causeway.
 The memorial commemorates the French soldiers who were killed in May 1940 during the Battle of Zeeland and the Scottish and Canadian who died during Operation Mallard in 1944.
 Enjoy some free time to explore Middleburg before travelling to Zeeland Liberation Museum.
 A completely refurbished museum with a museum park showing the Zeeland landscape during WWII.
 The museum recounts an extraordinary episode in the history of Zeeland, including the Battle of the Scheldt.
-Afterwards, head to Rotterdam and check in to the hotel in Rotterdam and spend some free time to explore the city.
+Afterwards, continue on to the hotel.

 Today, discover the city of Dutch innovation, Rotterdam.
 The architecture city of Holland that stimulates innovation.
 Its skyline is always changing.
 There are many things to do amid Rotterdam’s skyscrapers.
 You can go on a shopping spree, enjoy some excellent food, and visit a range of museums and attractions in and around the city centre.
 Perhaps visit the Cube Houses (Kubuswoningen) in Rotterdam are one of the city’s most iconic attractions.
 Or see the sights from above, by visiting one of the highest towers in Holland: the Euromast.
 Architect Maaskant designed the tower that at Floriade too.
 Visitors can take an elevator up and enjoy the spectacular view.
 Then head to the Port for your evening sailing back to the UK.